Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

     expect(box?.width).toBeLessThanOrEqual(375);
   });
 });
-.env Â· EXAMPLE
+.env · EXAMPLE
 ### ============================================================================
-### Dharma Realty - Backend Environment Variables
+### REST-iN-U - Backend Environment Variables
 ### ============================================================================
 ### Copy this file to .env and fill in your values
 ### ============================================================================